hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Despite its excellent potential, Numba-CUDA remains in my opinion underappreciated.
 Many colleagues I’ve spoken with aren’t even aware it exists.

-In this post, I’ll discuss fundamentals of CUDA kernels with Numba-CUDA (Part 1) and then put discussed concepts into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator (Part 2).
+In this post, I’ll discuss fundamentals of CUDA kernels with Numba-CUDA and then put discussed concepts into practice by implementing a GPU-accelerated *Molecular Dynamics* simulator.

-> In my [previous post](https://hghcomphys.github.io/why-you-should-learn-jax/), I showed how [JAX](https://docs.jax.dev/en/latest/index.html) can be used to implement a GPU-accelerated MD simulator relying on *just-in-time compilation*, *automatic vectorization*, and *automatic differentiation*.

 Let's get started!

-## **Part 1:** Writing and Executing CUDA kernel in Python with Numba-CUDA
+## Writing and Executing CUDA kernel in Python with Numba-CUDA

 To begin, I'll cover basics of the **CUDA execution model** and **memory hierarchy**.
 If you're already familiar with parallel programming on CPUs, many of the core concepts will feel familiar, making the transition to CUDA relatively straightforward.